 Debt service on the Series 2026 Bonds shall be payable from ad valorem taxes to be levied for such purpose on all taxable property within the Metropolitan Government without limit as to time, rate, or amount.
 The Series 2026 Bonds shall be direct general obligations of the Metropolitan Government, and the full faith and credit of the Metropolitan Government, together with the taxing power of the Metropolitan Government as to all taxable property within the Metropolitan Government, are irrevocably pledged.
-Without limiting the foregoing, the debt service on the Series 2026 Bonds shall be paid from (i) the debt service fund of the General Services District for debt service attributable to the Series 2026 Bonds the proceeds of which refunded the Refunded Bonds that financed or refinanced projects in the General Services District, (ii) the debt service fund of the Urban Services District for debt service attributable to the Series 2026 Bonds the proceeds of which refunded the Refunded Bonds that financed or refinanced projects in the Urban Services District, and (iii) the school debt service fund for debt service attributable to the Series 2026 Bonds the proceeds of which refunded the Refunded Bonds that financed or refinanced school projects within the Metropolitan Government.
+Without limiting the foregoing, the debt service on the Series 2026 Bonds shall be paid from: (i) the debt service fund of the General Services District for debt service attributable to the capital improvement projects in the General Services District; (ii) the debt service fund of the Urban Services District for debt service attributable to capital improvement projects in the Urban Services District; and (iii) the school debt service fund for debt service attributable to the capital improvement school projects within the Metropolitan Government.